 “No,” assured Rawly.

 His mother wasn’t convinced.
-“Then why are you glancing out a front window so much?”
+“Then why are you glancing out the front window so much?”

 “I got the willies when I met the old man who lives across the street. . . .
 That he wants to pay me to do some mowing and shoveling is OK, but I don’t want the chatting,” answered Rawly as sat on the sofa.